AleksanderGPL/pao/README.md

-# PAO – The Game Where Your Friends Betray You (Lovingly)
+# PAO – The Game Where Your Friends Betray You

 https://github.com/AleksanderGPL/pao/raw/refs/heads/main/.assets/paointro.mp4